musicnark/mcn-bike-reviews-search/README.md

 The backend API is functional, tested, and available as a live hosted demo.
 It supports the core editorial search workflow and can also be run locally.

 Current work focuses on deployment polish, improving data quality, and developing a browser-based interface.

 The original Elisp prototype is retained under [`archive/`](archive/) to show the project's evolution.

 ## What I Learned

-This project pushed me beyond small-scale workflow automation tools into larger backend service design.
+This project pushed me beyond workflow automation tools into larger backend service design.
 It required me to turn a loosely defined business need into a usable tool, design a public API, validate complex user input, handle messy real-world source data, write automated tests, and document decisions for technical and non-technical readers.

 ## Documentation